-Kelly E. Green, Ph.D. is an Assistant Professor of Psychology at St. Edward’s University in Austin, Texas and a Licensed Psychologist.
+Kelly E. Green, Ph.D. is an Associate Professor of Psychology at St. Edward’s University in Austin, TX

 Dr. Green joined the faculty of St. Edward's University in August 2012.
 Prior to this, she was the Clinical Director of a dual-diagnosis intensive-outpatient treatment program in the VA Boston Healthcare System from 2009 – 2012 and she maintains collaborations with researchers in the VA Boston Healthcare System.
 Dr. Green’s clinical and research work focus on addiction and dual-diagnosis populations, and she maintains a small private practice.
 Dr. Green’s research focuses on improving clinical services, reducing barriers to care, adapting evidence-based practices to meet the needs to unique populations, and program evaluation and quality improvement efforts.

 Personal StatementMy teaching philosophy, goals, and methods reflect my personal values of attending to individual differences, collaboration, and the importance of empiricism.
 With students, I foster intellectual curiosity, promote attitudes of compassion and acceptance, and encourage the pursuit of social change.

-2012 – present Assistant Professor of Psychology, Department of Psychology, St. Edward’s University
+2012 – 2017 Assistant Professor of Psychology, Department of Psychology, St. Edward’s University

 2009 – 2012 Instructor of Psychology, Department of Psychiatry, Harvard Medical School